 Like lots of other people do on a very hot day, we asked ourselves: What is the fastest way to cool a car (lower the interior temperature to a comfortable level)?
 To make life better for everyone, we decided to devise a test to answer this question.
-When we set out to answer this question, we realized we needed to answer two others for members of the Driving2Save community: (1) what is the fuel economy penalty for using the AC to cool a car (compared to windows down and no AC); (2) what is the best approach to cooling your car and maximizing your MPG; and (3) is there a speed at which the drag from having the windows down creates more of a fuel economy penalty than using the AC with the windows up?
+When we set out to answer this question, we realized we needed to answer three others for members of the Driving2Save community: (1) what is the fuel economy penalty for using the AC to cool a car (compared to windows down and no AC); (2) what is the best approach to cooling your car and maximizing your MPG; and (3) is there a speed at which the drag from having the windows down creates more of a fuel economy penalty than using the AC with the windows up?

-Based on our research, testing, and analysis, the short answers to our questions are: (1) the fuel efficiency penalty for using your AC is very high, especially when idling or driving at slower speeds; (2) the best way to cool a car (considering time, temperature and fuel penalty) to a comfortable temperature is to roll the windows down for a brief period of time, then turn your AC on a low setting and roll the windows up.
-At highway speeds, we recommend rolling windows up for safety and comfort and using AC as necessary to cool the car.
+Based on our research, testing, and analysis, the short answers to our questions are: (1) the fuel efficiency penalty for using your AC is very high, especially when idling or driving at slower speeds; (2) the best way to cool a car (considering time, temperature/comfort, and fuel penalty) is to roll the windows down for a brief period of time, then turn your AC on a low setting and roll the windows up; and (3) at highway speeds, we recommend rolling windows up for safety and comfort and using AC as necessary to cool the car.

 There are some pretty interesting pieces of advice floating around the internet for how to cool down a warm car interior.
 Our favorite involves rolling down one window and then walking to the other side of the car and violently opening and closing the door to push the hot air out of the car.
 Even if you cooled your car this way, you would be so hot and bothered from the effort that you would be worse for wear.
 Even with other recommendations, there is little or no science to support them.